-Checking Google Classroom and emailing your teacher is the best way for students to find out what they are missing when absent.
-Please note that when your student is absent, regardless of the reason, it is necessary to call the office each day.
-If your student will have a planned absence of multiple days, you may request work ahead of time by filling out the "Planned Absence Form" and then emailing your student's teacher.
+In middle school, when a student is going to be absent, it is the parent/guardian's responsibility to contact the CMS office about attendance.
+For homework requests, students should let their teacher know as soon as possible that they are going to be absent.
+Students should then check Google Classroom and email their teacher to find out what they are missing when absent.
+If a student is unable to do this, they should check in with their teacher upon return to get missing work.
+If your student will have a planned absence of multiple days, you may request work ahead of time by filling out the "Planned Absence Form" in the CMS office and then emailing your student's teacher.
 Please give at least one week's notice if your student will have a planned absence.